PROPOSAL Make Interrupted One day Match Rules easier to understand and use.

 FULL SIZE FORM AVAILABLE at https://qsdca.com.au/05-playing-regulations

-15.4 26.8 If play is suspended and time is lost before the end of the first innings the number of overs remaining in the match will be the remaining amount of available playing time in minutes divided by four.
+THE TEAM BATTING FIRST15.4 26.8 If play is suspended and time is lost before the end of the first innings the number of overs remaining in the match will be the remaining amount of available playing time in minutes divided by four.

 15.5 26.9 When calculating the remaining playing time available for the match the duration of the interval between innings will be taken into account.